2015 in South Korean football: FIFA Women's World Cup

 South Korea finished in fourth place at the 2014 AFC Women's Asian Cup and qualified for the 2015 FIFA Women's World Cup, where they made it out of the group stage for the first time.
 They were drawn in Group E with Brazil, Spain and Costa Rica.
-South Korea lost 2–0 to Brazil, but a 2–2 draw with Costa Rica and a 2–1 victory against Spain were enough to progress for the first time ever at a World Cup.
+South Korea lost 2–0 to Brazil, but a 2–2 draw with Costa Rica and a 2–1 victory against Spain were enough for them to progress for the first time ever at a World Cup.
 They went on to lose 3–0 to France in the round of 16.